Python-Test-Engineer/PyTest-Cookbook/docs/docker/docker_to_go.md

 # Docker To Go

-A range of Docker set ups...
+I have a range of Docker multi-container apps that I will be making available shortly.

+Original source where applicable are listed.